manzt/trevorma.nz/posts/002-im-joining-marimo.md

 Today was my last day at Harvard Medical School.
 I've signed an offer with <a
 	href="https://marimo.io" class="decoration-wavy
-	decoration-emerald-800">marimo</a> to help **build the best place to work with data in Python** — and to keep growing the ecosystems I care most about.
+	decoration-emerald-800">marimo</a> to help **build the best place to work with data in Python** — and to continue growing the open communities I care most about.
 I'll be focusing on ecosystem compatibility, reactivity, and, of course, some [anywidget](https://github.com/manzt/anywidget).

 This post shares a bit of context on why I’m making this move and where I hope